Author has written 4 stories for Harry Potter.

 Does this story continue on to Hogwarts?

-Eventually, yes.
-I'm not in any hurry though.
-This is a slow-paced story, focusing more on Harry's incubation period prior to Hogwarts.
+In ten thousand years, yes.
+I've never been in any hurry to get there.
+This story focuses more on Harry's incubation period prior to Hogwarts.

 Isn't Harry's location an unfindable super-secret? (referencing chapter seventeen)